Mosho1/payroll-reports/README.md

 1. Efficient, scalable and progressive backend using SQL, redis, and GraphQL
 2. Developer ergonomics - using automatically and seamlessly generated models to facilitate DRY along with TypeScript for autocompletion, type checking and general peace of mind.
 The frontend also uses Webpack with hot reloading.
 3. Easy development and deployment with docker images.
-This can also be run completely on AWS serverless using Lambda, Aurora and ElastiCache for a ridiculously easily scalable system, or with Kubernetes/Docker Swarm for more control.
+This can also be run completely on AWS serverless using Lambda, Aurora and ElastiCache for an easily scalable system, or with Kubernetes/Docker Swarm for more control.

 Important things not covered:

-1. A UI design - I used the very nice `react-dropzone`
+1. Better UI design
 2. An extensive testing suite (there is just 1 test at the moment, using jest)
 3. Log streaming upload - log files are converted to strings then sent in a GQL query.
 Some more clever streaming should be used for very large log files.